Toronto’s sizzling hot festival scene heats up this winter, with can’t-miss events for the whole family.

 The Rhubarb Festival

-The festival's 10 days of programming challenge the parameters of what art can or should be.
+The festival's programming challenges the parameters of what art can or should be.
 They include thought-provoking theatre, performance art, musical expression and more.

 Roundhouse Winter Craft Beer Festival

-The Roundhouse Winter Craft Beer Festival (February 2025 date TBA) brings some of the best brewers in Ontario to the outdoor park space just outside Steam Whistle Brewing.
+The Roundhouse Winter Craft Beer Festival (February 21, 2026) brings some of the best brewers in Ontario to the outdoor park space just outside Steam Whistle Brewing.

 With a live DJ, food vendors and a wide selection of beers, this one-day festival is a great way to enjoy crisp alfresco refreshments and try a new brew (or two).
 Don’t worry: with cozy campfires and a free festival toque, you’ll stay toasty at this 19+ event.